Bats people: Language and customs

 Part of the community still retains its own Bats language ("batsbur mott"), which has adopted many Georgian loan-words and grammatical rules and is mutually unintelligible with the two other Nakh languages, Chechen and Ingush.
-As Professor Johanna Nichols put it, "[the Batsbur] language is related to Chechen and Ingush roughly as Czech is related to Russian [and the Batsbi] not belong to vai naakh nor their language to vai mott, though any speaker of Chechen or Ingush can immediately tell that the language is closely related and can understand some phrases of it.
+As Professor Johanna Nichols put it, "[the Batsbur] language is related to Chechen and Ingush roughly as Czech is related to Russian [and the Batsbi do] not belong to vai naakh nor their language to vai mott, though any speaker of Chechen or Ingush can immediately tell that the language is closely related and can understand some phrases of it.
 The Batsbi have not traditionally followed Vainakh customs or law, and they consider themselves Georgians."
-Batsbur language is unwritten and the Batsbi have used Georgian as a language of literacy and trade for centuries.
+Batsbur is unwritten and the Batsbi have used Georgian as a language of literacy and trade for centuries.

-The renowned Georgian ethnographer Sergi Makalatia wrote in his study of Tusheti that "the Tsova-Tush speak their own language, which is related to Chechen and Ingush.
-This language has, however, borrowed many words from Georgian; the Tsova-Tush speak it both at home and among each other.
-Everybody knows the Tsova language.
-It is shameful not to speak it.
-Children start speaking Tsova-Tush and learn Georgian later."
+The Georgian ethnographer Sergi Makalatia wrote in his study of Tusheti about the Tsova-Tush language (Batsbur):

+John F. Baddeley also considered the origins of the Tsova-Tush language as a dialect of the Ingush.

 Nowadays, all Batsbi speak Georgian (usually with a Tushetian or Kakhetian accent).
 Only a handful speak Batsbur with any kind of proficiency.

-The Batsbi have retained very little of their separate cultural traits, and their customs and traditions now resemble those of other Eastern Georgian mountaineers, particularly those of the Tush (obviously, but there are also deeper pagan-religious links between the Tush and the neighbouring Khevsur).
+The Batsbi have retained very little of their separate cultural traits, and their customs and traditions now resemble those of other Eastern Georgian mountaineers, particularly those of the Tush.
+There are also deeper pagan-religious links between the Tush and the neighbouring Khevsur.

 Origins

+Descent from Ingush

-According to most authors, the Batsbi are descended from the Ingushes.
-The origin of the Tsova-Tushins from the Ingush (Galgaï) was also acknowledged by the first Tsova-Tushino writer I. Tsiskarov.
-The data of the Ingush and Batsbi folk legends also testify that the Batsbi came from the area of Vabua in mountainous Ingushetia.
-This was confirmed by special studies at the beginning of the 20th century.
+According to some authors, Batsbi are descended from the Ingush.
+According to Sir Richard Phillips and E. N. Kusheva, the Batsbi are an Ingush tribe.
+The origin of the Tsova-Tushins from the Ingush (Galgai) was also acknowledged by the first Tsova-Tushino writer I. Tsiskarov.
+The data of the Ingush and Batsbi folk legends also testify that the Batsbi came from the area of Vabua (Fappi) in mountainous Ingushetia.
 According to some information, the resettlement of a part of the Ingush-Fyappins to Tusheti occurred at the end of the 16th century or at the beginning of the 17th century.

+Descent from Old Georgian tribes

+According to some historians Bats are descended from Old Georgian tribes who adopted a Nakh language.
+According to this theory, the Batsbi are held to have originated from Georgian pagan tribes who fled the Christianization being implemented by the Georgian monarchy.
+A couple of these tribes are thought to have adopted a Nakh language as a result of contact with Nakh peoples.